 It is no easy task to try and re-create something as iconic as Barbra Streisand’s 1962 Bon Soir recording sessions.
 Director Matt Amato and his team not only pulled it off, they had even the biggest Streisand fans doing a double-take.
-While no video footage exists from these performances, Amato brought the shows to life using artist Kristin Cassidy as a Streisand stand-in, who eerily embodied her physicality and features.
-By mixing new footage of actors and musicians with archival photos, this video – described as a cinematic trip back in time – truly brought the Bon Soir in 1962 to life for me.
+While no video footage exists from these performances, Amato brought the shows to life using artist Kristin Cassidy as a Streisand stand-in.
+Cassidy eerily embodied Barbra’s physicality and features right down to the hands and iconic nails.
+By mixing new footage of actors and musicians with archival photos, this video (described as a cinematic trip back in time) brought the Bon Soir in 1962 to life.

-Making sure that Kristin Cassidy’s silhouette and outfit perfectly matched that of Streisand’s was obviously a top priority for Amato, who worked with designer Olivia Jondle to perfect the herringbone look.
+Making sure that Kristin Cassidy’s silhouette and outfit perfectly matched that of Streisand’s was obviously a top priority for Amato who worked with designer Olivia Jondle to perfect the herringbone look.
 Jondle owns a small batch clothing company called The Rusty Bolt where she specializes in making one-of-a-kind pieces from vintage textiles.
-I was flattered to find out that as part of her research she referenced my 2020 story on this outfit.
-To create her replica, Jondle noted that she used vintage wool.
-This really helped to heighten the authenticity of the piece.
-The end result shows just how much attention to detail was put into creating it.
-Every little original quirk and gather that the outfit had is visible and it is hard to tell the two apart.
+I was flattered to find out that as part of her research, she referenced my 2020 story on this outfit.
+To create this replica with the most authenticity possible, Jondle explained that she used vintage wool.
+The end result is a testament to how much attention to detail was put into creating it.
+Every little original quirk and gather that the outfit had was duplicated to perfection, making it difficult to tell the two apart.

 Streisand’s Bon Soir original outfit was self-designed.
 It featured a fitted button-up herringbone vest that brings to mind a men’s waistcoat.
 There are princess seams running up each side that add a bit of personality.
 The matching skirt is gathered at the elastic waistband and falls straight.
 The long-sleeved, white chiffon blouse features an eye-catching Peter Pan collar that is accented with a long Pussybow at the neck.
 These elements added a youthful and modern vibe to the look.